KPNX: Early years

 However, KTAR's channel 3 picture became cloudy in February 1953, just as the FCC was about to hand down a decision.
 A new applicant, the Arizona Television Company, filed for the channel.
 This applicant added a major power broker to its ranks months later: Ernest McFarland, former senator and soon to be governor.
 In February 1954, hearings were held on the channel 3 assignment.

 The channel 3 contest ended in April 1954, when KTAR announced it would buy KTYL-TV for $250,000, a decision that cleared the way for the Arizona Television Company to build KTVK.
-In announcing the purchase, KTAR owner John J. Louis explained that he wanted to bring KTAR television to the Phoenix area without going through hearings.
+In announcing the purchase, KTAR owner John J. Louis explained that he wanted to give KTAR a television sister without going through hearings.

 When the sale closed in July 1954, KTYL-TV became KVAR; immediately, KTAR-purchased equipment was added to the studios, which were then moved to Phoenix in 1956 over KTVK's objection; the station was also allowed to identify as "Phoenix/Mesa" in 1958.
 In 1960, a new tower and maximum-power transmitter were commissioned; the prior facility was then sold to Arizona State University and used to launch educational station KAET on channel 8 in 1961.
 In April 1961, the call sign was changed to KTAR-TV, which had not been previously available to the television station because it was licensed to a different location from the radio station.

 Growth

 In 1968, the Louis family's KTAR and Eller Outdoor Advertising, owned by Karl Eller, merged into Combined Communications Corporation.
 Combined then grew into owning other television and radio stations and owned a full complement of seven by 1974, when it merged with Pacific & Southern Broadcasting Company.

 In 1978, Combined Communications agreed to merge with the Gannett Company.
 The merged company opted to retain channel 12 and divest the Phoenix radio stations; Combined's ownership of the KTAR stations had been grandfathered earlier in the decade when the FCC forbade common ownership of television and radio stations in top-50 markets, but with the Gannett merger, the KTAR cluster lost its grandfathered protection.
 The radio stations were traded to Pulitzer Broadcasting in 1979 for KSD radio in St. Louis and $2 million.
 KTAR-TV then changed its call sign to KPNX on June 4, 1979, since the radio properties had held the KTAR call letters first.

-From 1977 to 1995, KPNX was run by general manager C.E.
+From 1977 to 1995, channel 12 was run by general manager C.E.
 "Pep" Cooney, who also did on-air editorials; he then became a senior vice president of Gannett for several years prior to his retirement in 1998.
 In 1985, it was the first Phoenix TV station to broadcast in stereo.

 The fact that KPNX was the only Phoenix station unaffected by a major realignment of network affiliations in 1994 and 1995 fueled a run of success for KPNX and its news department that lasted more than a decade.
 In 2005, the station had the highest revenue of any in Phoenix: $75 million, representing almost 20 percent of the market.